trile83/RQUNetVAE/README.md

 # Riesz-Quincunx UNet-Variational Autoencoder using Pytorch
 ![Model Architecture](/figs/rqunetvae_architecture.png) <br>

+## Getting Started
-The UNet code is constructed using PyTorch and users can the requirement/environment.yaml to clone the conda environment in the "test" branch.<br>
+The code is constructed using PyTorch and users can the requirement/environment.yaml to clone the conda environment in the "test" branch.<br>

-The UNet code is using a DataLoader from PyTorch to load data inside the model for training, therefore, need to modify the DataLoader code to correct data input path.<br>
+The code is currently using a DataLoader from PyTorch to load data inside the model for training, therefore, need to modify the DataLoader code to correct data input path.<br>

+## Dataset
+In this study, we used satellite images from NAIP dataset and Sentinel-2 data with 3 bands (RGB).
 The data generation process in the training script is used for the data with a specific path type.
 For example, input images have the path "sentinel/train/sat/<image_name>.tif" and the input masks have the path "sentinel/train/map/<image_name>.tif".
 Input image and mask must have the same name.<br>
 ## On the main branch:<br>

 To run the training file for segmenetation, users can run the following command: <br>